≥ 92% of participants will know how to assess and care for their own mental health as nurses.

 These might sound like relatively positive things, but they are not sustainable long-term.
 Behaving like this will ultimately lead to burnout or other mental health issues like anxiety or depression.
 It is already stressful to believe that you are undeserving of what you have and have somehow not earned the right to be where you are in your career.

-The nursing field has seen many periods in which a shortage of nursing professionals existed.
+The nursing field has experienced numerous periods of nursing professional shortages.
 One of the more substantial troughs in the number of skilled nurses in the workforce was in 2000-2001.
-At that time, according to the U.S. Bureau of Labor Statistics, more than 1 million new nurses were estimated to be needed to join the workforce by 2010 (American Academy of Colleges of Nursing [AACN], 2002).
+At that time, according to the U.S. Bureau of Labor Statistics, more than one million new nurses were estimated to be needed to join the workforce by 2010 (American Academy of Colleges of Nursing [AACN], 2002).
 The factors impacting this shortage included decreased enrollment in nursing programs, faculty shortages, an aging workforce, a high nurse turnover rate, and increased job dissatisfaction (AACN, 2002).

-Safe staffing is not just a preference of those of us working at the bedside but a staunch necessity.
+Safe staffing is not just a preference of those of us working at the bedside, but a staunch necessity.
 Without adequate staff numbers, units often are forced to run understaffed.
 As a result, nurses often work longer hours under even more stressful conditions.
-These stressful conditions of being understaffed contribute significantly to nurse exhaustion, potential injury, job dissatisfaction, compassion fatigue, and eventual burnout (Haddad et al., 2022).
+These stressful conditions, including understaffing, contribute significantly to nurse exhaustion, potential injury, job dissatisfaction, compassion fatigue, and eventual burnout (Haddad et al., 2023).
 The consequence of these suffered plights is nurses leaving that unit, that organization, specialty, and nursing altogether.

-The National Institute for Occupational Safety and Health (NIOSH) and Center for Disease Control and Prevention (CDC) continue to advocate and bring attention to improving healthcare workers mental health (CDC, 2022).
-These organizations aggregated and reviewed recent data and numerous surveys from the time during COVID-19 and the months that followed that found (CDC, 2022):
+The National Institute for Occupational Safety and Health (NIOSH) and the Centers for Disease Control and Prevention (CDC) continue to advocate and bring attention to improving healthcare workers' mental health (CDC, 2024).
+These organizations aggregated and reviewed recent data and numerous surveys from the time during COVID-19 and the months that followed, which found (CDC, 2024):

-All of this statistical data was collected and analyzed knowing that healthcare workers, namely nurses, are particularly at risk for mental health issues, including anxiety, depression, and PTSD, given their work environments, long work hours, intense physical, emotional, and psychological labor, and their exposure to death, disease, and violence, especially during the height of the pandemic (Li et al., 2021).
-The overarching goal is that of a call to action that additional action must be taken to mitigate these risks and bring further attention to healthcare workers (Li et al., 2021).
-Although we are outside the critical period of the pandemic, nurse mental health remains a significant concern.
+All of this statistical data was collected and analyzed knowing that healthcare workers, namely nurses, are particularly at risk for mental health issues, including anxiety, depression, and PTSD, given their work environments, long work hours, intense physical, emotional, and psychological labor, and their exposure to death, disease, and violence (Li et al., 2021).
+The overarching goal is a call to action, that additional action must be taken to mitigate these risks and bring further attention to healthcare workers (Li et al., 2021).

-Suicide has become one of the leading causes of death for people aged 10 to 64 in the United States (CDC, 2023b).
-Suicide, or death that is caused by injury to oneself with an intent to end life affects all cultures, countries, genders, and ages in the world (CDC, 2023b).
-A suicide attempt is defined as intentional harm to oneself without a result of death (CDC, 2023b).
+Suicide has become one of the leading causes of death for people aged 10 to 64 in the United States (CDC, 2025b).
+Suicide, or death that is caused by injury to oneself with the intent to end life, affects all cultures, countries, genders, and ages in the world (CDC, 2025b).
+A suicide attempt is defined as intentional harm to oneself without the result of death (CDC, 2025b).

-According to a study by Davis et al. (2021), nurses are 18% more likely to die by suicide.
-This study also concluded that nurses who are female are twice as likely to die by suicide than when compared to the general population (Davis et al., 2021; Lee & Friese, 2021).
+Davis et al. (2021) found that nurses are 18% more likely to die by suicide.
+This study also concluded that nurses who are female are twice as likely to die by suicide as compared to the general population (Davis et al., 2021; Lee & Friese, 2021).
 In addition, this study concluded that female nurses are 70% more likely to die by suicide than female physicians (Davis et al., 2021).
 It is clear that the rate of suicide among nurses exceeds that of the general population (Davis et al., 2021).
 With this in mind, it is essential that initiatives, both at the national and organizational levels, are prioritized to promote nurse well-being (Davis et al., 2021).
-The result of this study could also help to insinuate the need for routine assessment of nurse well-being in the workplace, which could also allow for referral and intervention if needed.
+The results of this study highlight the need for routine assessment of nurse well-being in the workplace, allowing for referrals and interventions as needed.

 What are some warning signs and symptoms to watch out for?
 An excellent mnemonic to help you remember the signs and symptoms for a thorough suicide assessment is “IS PATH WARM” (Juhnke et al., 2007):